Rhoda Wise

-Rhoda Greer Wise (February 22, 1888 - July 7, 1948) was an American Catholic stigmatist and mystic from Canton, Ohio (originally in the Roman Catholic Diocese of Cleveland and now part of the Diocese of Youngstown).
+Rhoda Greer Wise (February 22, 1888 - July 7, 1948) was an American Catholic stigmatist and mystic from Canton, Ohio (originally in the Diocese of Cleveland and now part of the Diocese of Youngstown).
 Between 1939 and her death in 1948, Wise reported seeing regular visions of Jesus Christ and Saint Thérèse of Lisieux in her Canton home.
 Wise has been associated with a number of sudden and unexplained healings, including the healing of Mother Angelica, the founder of the Catholic television network EWTN, from a painful stomach ailment.
 In 2016, Bishop George V. Murry of the Diocese of Youngstown declared Wise a Servant of God.